-Let us now have a look on the various features of a commercial paper:
+Let us now have a look at the various features of a commercial paper:

-- Money Market Instrument: Through commercial papers, banks, companies and the government can avail huge funds for a short-term period at a low cost; thus these are considered as money market instruments.
+Money Market Instrument: The banks, companies and the government can avail enormous funds for a short-term period at a low cost, through it.
+Thus these are considered as money market instruments.

-- Negotiable Instrument: It is a form of the negotiable instrument where the payer’s name, sum borrowed and maturity date are mentioned clearly, establishing a future promise to pay a certain amount by the payer to the bearer of the instrument.
+Negotiable Instrument: It is a form of the negotiable instrument where the payer’s name, sum borrowed and maturity date are mentioned clearly.
+Thus, establishing a future promise to pay a certain amount by the payer to the bearer of the instrument.

-- Governed by Central Bank: The central bank (i.e., RBI in India) controls the transactions of the commercial paper because of the facts that these are unsecured instruments and are mainly used in the banking industry.
+Governed by Central Bank: The central bank (i.e., RBI in India) controls the transactions of the commercial paper.
+This is because of the facts that these are unsecured instruments and are mainly used in the banking industry.